Rule 8.264. Filing, finality, and modification of decision

 (2)An order modifying an opinion must state whether it changes the appellate judgment.
 A modification that does not change the appellate judgment does not extend the finality date of the decision.
 If a modification changes the appellate judgment, the finality period runs from the filing date of the modification order.

 (d) Consent to increase or decrease in amount of judgment

-If a Court of Appeal decision conditions the affirmance of a money judgment on a party's consent to an increase or decrease in the amount, the judgment is reversed unless, before the decision is final under (b), the party serves and files two copies of a consent in the Court of Appeal.
+If a Court of Appeal decision conditions the affirmance of a money judgment on a party's consent to an increase or decrease in the amount, the judgment is reversed unless, before the decision is final under (b), the party serves and files a copy of a consent in the Court of Appeal.
 If a consent is filed, the finality period runs from the filing date of the consent.
-The clerk must send one file-stamped copy of the consent to the superior court with the remittitur.
+The clerk must send one filed-endorsed copy of the consent to the superior court with the remittitur.

 Advisory Committee Comment

 Subdivision (b).
 As used in subdivision (b)(1), "decision" includes all interlocutory orders of the Court of Appeal.
 (See Advisory Committee Comment to rule 8.500(a) and (e).)
 This provision addresses the finality of decisions in civil appeals and, through a cross-reference in rule 8.470, in juvenile appeals.
 See rule 8.366 for provisions addressing the finality of decisions in proceedings under chapter 3, relating to criminal appeals; rule 8.387 for provisions addressing finality of decisions under chapter 4, relating to habeas corpus proceedings; and rule 8.490 for provisions addressing the finality of decisions in proceedings under chapter 7, relating to writs of mandate, certiorari, and prohibition.